googleson78/fp-pract1819/README.md

 [Mailing list]

 You will receive homeworks and other info here.
-It's also fine to have discussions here if you want.
+It's also fine to have discussions if you want.

+## Pull requests

+If you notice any mistakes feel free to open a pull request.

 [Mail]: mailto:godzbanebane@gmail.com
 [Messenger]: https://www.facebook.com/g.lyubenov78